-2014 AED '000 2013 AED '000

-Approved and contracted 242,116 53,441
+2015 2014 AED '000 AED '000 Approved and contracted 180,492 242,116

-Approved but not contracted 321,660 277,175

-The Group has two legal cases with one of the contractor.
+The Group has a legal case with one of the contractor and an arbitrational tribunal has been constituted.
 The management in consultation with the external lawyer have reviewed the status of the legal case and have concluded that no provision needs to be maintained against the above, other than the liability considered in the consolidated financial statements.